ktmeaton/ncov-recombinant/docs/notes/Notes_v0.5.0.md

 The optional `lapis` parameter for `sc2rf_recombinants` has been removed.
 Querying [LAPIS](https://lapis.cov-spectrum.org/) for parental lineages is no longer experimental and is now an essential component (cannot be disabled).

+The mandatory `mutation_threshold` parameter for `sc2rf` has been removed.
+Instead, `--mutation-threshold` can be set independently in each of the `scrf` modes.

 ## Plot

 - [Issue #17](https://github.com/ktmeaton/ncov-recombinant/issues/17]): Created an optional script to plot lineage assignment changes between versions using a Sankey diagram.